yongdd/deep-langevin-fts/README.md

 Lastly, `find_best_epoch.py` will tell you which training result is the best.
 The training result is not always the same.
 If you are not satified with the result, run `train.py` once again.

 #### 4. Run Simulation
+```
+python run_simulation.py
+```
 Edit `run_simulation.py` to use the best epoch.
 For example, set `model_file = "saved_model_weights/epoch_92.pth"` if the 92nd epoch was the best one.
 You can use a pre-trained model instead in `examples` folder.
 For example, set `model_file = "example/Gyroid/gyroid_atr_cas_mish_32.pth"` if you want to run simulation for gyroid phase.
-Then, run the simulation.
-```
-python run_simulation.py
-```
 Polymer density, fields and structure function will be recored in `data_simulation` folder.

 #### 5. Data Visualization
 Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.